Moeldlay/androrat/README.md

 * This is where you hardcode the listeners IP and Port.
 You can use an IP, or a domain name like a DNS.
 * On certain mobile devices, it drains the battery fast.
 Be aware of this.

 Note: I am not the author of this software, it is forked and slightly edited.
-I may make changes to it to fix bugs as I go along, but I am not a java programmer at heart, and only have this here for my own use in testing.
+I may make changes to it to fix bugs as I go along, but I am not a java programmer at heart, and only have this here for my own use in testi